 Create your Emergency Kit

-Ambulance New Brunswick plays an important role during emergency situations such as natural disaster, power outage or major transportation accidents.
+Ambulance New Brunswick plays an important role during emergency situations such as natural disasters, power outages or major transportation accidents.

 While emergency workers focus on people in urgent need, be prepared to be self-sufficient for at least 72 hours.
-You might have these items already in your home.
+You likely have many of these items already in your home.
 Take a moment to put them together and create your emergency kit.
-Make sure it is easy to find and organized in an easy-to-carry suitcase or backpack.
-Keep your emergency kit close at hand in case you need to evacuate your home.
+Make sure your kit is easy to carry (a suitcase or backpack work well) and keep it in a location that is close at hand in case you need to evacuate your home quickly.